scalajs-io/nodejs/README.md

-Node.sjs
+MEAN.sjs
 =============
 Type-safe Scala.js Bindings for the MEAN Stack (MongoDB ExpressJS AngularJS NodeJS)

 ## Introduction

-The goal of Node.sjs is to be complete set of type-safe Scala.js bindings for the entire MEAN Stack.
-Node.sjs goes to great lengths to make all the things you love about writing Scala on the back-end, to the front-end.
+The goal of MEAN.sjs is to be complete set of type-safe Scala.js bindings for the entire MEAN Stack.
+MEAN.sjs goes to great lengths to make all the things you love about writing Scala on the back-end, to the front-end.
 To that end, various refinements have been added to make the transition more seamless.